isaacnmm/pestpolicy-hugo2XX/content/posts/the-complete-guide-to-caring-for-a-cobalt-blue-tarantula/index.md

 ###  **1. Feeding and Diet**

-A [cobalt blue tarantula](https://www.topflightdubia. com/cobalt-blue-tarantula-care) only emerges from its burrow when it's time to eat, and these spiders are formidable predators.
+A [cobalt blue tarantula](https://www.topflightdubia.com/cobalt-blue-tarantula-care)only emerges from its burrow when it's time to eat, and these spiders are formidable predators.
 They move fast and seize prey at the burrow's farthest margins.
 They pull it back to their lair and consume it alive after injecting it with poisonous venom.

 **Categories of Food** Amphibians, insects such as cockroaches and crickets, mice, and other spiders are eaten by cobalt blues.

 Some people label their eating habits as "greedy" because they need a lot of energy to keep up with their quick growth.
 Whatever they eat must be smaller than their carapace and must be alive and fresh, rather than frozen or dead.
-Each week, they can consume up to five huge insects. - It is not a good idea to feed your tarantula insects such as crickets or[cockroaches](https://pestpolicy.com/what-animals-eat-cockroaches/)from your yard.
+Each week, they can consume up to five huge insects. - It is not a good idea to feed your tarantula insects such as crickets or[cockroaches](https://pestpolicy.com/what-animals-eat-cockroaches/)fromyour yard.

 To guarantee they're clear of worms or parasites, buy them from a pet food shop instead.
 However, there isn't much you can do if a bug slips into your spider's enclosure and starts eating it.
 Just make sure any leftovers are thrown away.